Levox98/Godot_First-Person-Controller/README.md

 # "Immersive" First Person Controller v1.0
-A first-person controller designed for "immersive sim"-like control.
+A first-person controller designed for slower paced, "immersive sim"-like control.
 The behaviour is done through a finite state machine.
 I just wanted to learn the pattern and make something useful at the same time.
 Feel free to contribute or submit issues :)

 ## How to use
 Player.tscn contains the player character scene.
 Copy it to whichever scene, where you need it.
-Climbing works with any surface, no special setup necessary.
+Climbing should work with any horizontal surface, no special setup necessary.

 ### Controls
-- WASD = move
+- [W][A][S][D] = move
-- Shift = hold to sprint
+- [Shift] = hold to sprint
-- C = crouch or to slide (when sprinting)
+- [C] = toggle crouch or slide (when sprinting)
-- Space = jump, hold near ledge while falling to grab
+- [Space] = jump, hold near ledge while falling to grab

 ## Features
 ### Existing features